scikit-rf/scikit-rf/doc/source/tutorials/media.rst

 Media's Supported by skrf
 ==========================

-The base-class, :class:`~media.Media`,  is constructed directly from values of propagation constant and characteristic impedance.
+The base-class, :class:`~media.Media`,  is an abstract base-class that provides generic circuits and intermediary methods.
 Specific instances of Media objects can be created from relevant physical and electrical properties.
 Below is a list of mediums types supported by skrf,

+* :class:`~media.DefinedGammaZ0`
+* :class:`~distributedCircuit.DistributedCircuit`
+* :class:`~freespace.Freespace`
 * :class:`~cpw.CPW`
 * :class:`~rectangularWaveguide.RectangularWaveguide`
-* :class:`~freespace.Freespace`
-* :class:`~distributedCircuit.DistributedCircuit`
-* :class:`~media.Media`
+* :class:`~coaxial.Coaxial`

 Creating :class:`~media.Media` Objects
 ---------------------------------------------

-Typically, network analysis is done within a given frequency band.
-When a :class:`~media.Media` object is created, it must be given  a  :class:`~skrf.frequency.Frequency` object.
-This prevent having to repitously provide frequency information for each new network created.
+Two arguments are common to all media constructors

+* `frequency`
+*  `port_z0`

+`frequency` is  a :class:`~skrf.frequency.Frequency` object,  is needed to calculate the fundamental parameters of the media, and `Network` representations of various circuits.

+`port_z0` is the port impedance.
+Frequently, this is the same as the media's characteristic impedance, in which case, `port_z0` may be left as `None`.
+This causes the media to default its port impedance to the characteristic impedance (`z0`).

 Coplanar Waveguide
 ====================